ZevEisenberg/ZESpiral/Readme.md

 * How far around to go before stopping.

 ####Theta Step (radians)
 * How often to add a bezier control point.
-Lower values result in a more accurate but more complex path.
+Lower values result in a more accurate but more complex paths, which may be expensive to draw depending on what you are doing.

+Some of these parameters will give you interesting results if you pass in negative numbers.

 ### Released Under the MIT License: